Determining the Largest Angle in Triangle DEF: A thorough look

 - Identify the longest side: Determine which side (DE, EF, or DF) has the greatest length.

 - Identify the opposite angle: The angle opposite the longest side is the largest angle.
-For example, if DF is the longest side, then angle E is the largest angle.
+To give you an idea, if DF is the longest side, then angle E is the largest angle.

 Example: